ansible-collections/ansible-consul/README.md

 ## Requirements

-This role requires FreeBSD, or a Debian or RHEL based Linux distribution.
-It might work with other software versions, but does work with the following specific software and versions:
+This role requires FreeBSD, or a Debian or RHEL based Linux distribution or Windows Server 2012 R2.
+It might work with other software versions, but does definitely work with the following specific software and versions:

 * Consul: 0.8.3
-* Ansible: 2.3.0.0
+* Ansible: 2.3.1.0
 * CentOS: 7
 * Debian: 8
 * FreeBSD: 11